 Sometimes people want to make life difficult for themselves.
-SQL deployments in a Configuration Manager environment come to mind.
+SQL deployments in a Microsoft Endpoint Configuration Manager (MEMCM / MECM / SCCM /ConfigMgr ) environment come to mind.
 In one such example, deploying a remote SQL installation with a default instance name and using a non-default port.
 By default, SQL will use port 1433.
 But what to do if you choose a different port to use?
+This blog will cover how to setup SQL with Non Default Port.

 Next, in SQL Server Configuration Manager, navigate to Protocols for MSSQLSERVER.